top of page

 This Course is hosted…

-over a year allows the time to see permaculture through the seasons and to absorb the knowledge at an easier speed.
-We have chosen to step away from the usual consecutive 16 to 20-day residential course model for our course.
-We wished to create an accessible permaculture platform to share information, resources and skills for those who have full-time work and family life and are unable to travel away from home for 2-3 weeks.
+We have chosen to step away from the usual consecutive 16 to 20-day residential course model for our PDC.
+We wished to create an accessible permaculture platform to share information, resources and skills for those who have full-time work, family life or for those unable to travel away from home for a 3 week duration.

 What We Offer